algorandfoundation/specs/dev/ledger.md

   `ClearStateProgram` is executing, that the executing program may read global state from.
 This field is encoded as msgpack field `apfa`.
 The maximum number of entries in this field is 2.
+- Asset IDs that the executing program may read asset parameters from.
+This field is encoded as msgpack field `apas`.
+The maximum number of entries in this field is 2.
 - Local state schema, encoded as msgpack field `apls`.
 This field is only used during application creation, and sets bounds on the size of the local state for users who opt in to this application.